Ampersand-ASL/amp-server/docs/user.md

 comments/questions to Bruce MacKinnon (KC1FSZ) using the e-mail address in QRZ.

 This is experimental work that explores the potential of ASL linking without the use of the Asterisk PBX system.
+[Project documentation is here](https://mackinnon.info/ampersand/).

 All of the testing of this system is happening on either:
 * A Raspberry Pi 5 running Debian 12 Bookworm.
 This is an ARM-64 platform.